 The Company hosts and provides energized space and operating and maintenance services to third-party mining companies who locate their mining hardware at its data centers.
 The Company accounts for these agreements as a single performance obligation for services being delivered in a series with delivery being measured by monthly hosting fees of the mining hardware.
 As such, the Company recognizes revenue over the life of the contract as its series of distinct services are performed over the term of the contracts with its customers.
-The Company does not have any significant warranty obligations.
 The Company has determined that the contracts do not contain a significant financing component because the expected length of time between the transfer of services and receipt of consideration is less than one year, which are typically one month or less.

-For certain contracts, the Company may also be entitled to a monthly noncash profit-sharing fee, which is primarily based on the actual amount of bitcoin mined by the customer's hosted mining equipment during the month.
-The non-cash consideration is generally paid in bitcoin.
+For certain contracts, the Company may also be entitled to a monthly non-cash profit-sharing fee, which is primarily based on the actual amount of bitcoin mined by the customer's hosted mining equipment during the month.
+The rate of profit sharing is determined at inception of the contract with subsequent amendments, as applicable, and non-cash consideration is generally paid in bitcoin.
 Non-cash consideration is measured at fair value at contract inception with changes in fair value attributable to reasons other than the form of consideration (other than price of bitcoin) measured as variable consideration (subject to the constraint on variable consideration) and recognized as hosting services are performed.
-The Company measures the profit-sharing fee at fair value at contract inception.
 This amount is recognized in revenue as services are performed.
 Changes in fair value of the non-cash consideration related for reasons other than changes in form are recognized at the end of each month as the related uncertainly is resolved and amount becomes known.

-Mining and CathedraOS revenue
+Mining revenue